medcomdk/dk-medcom-carecommunication-testscripts/input/pagecontent/testscripts.md

 The test scripts are created by MedCom for testing in [TouchStone](https://touchstone.aegis.net/touchstone/) during MedCom test and certification.
 The test scripts may be used locally by vendors in their own testsetup, e.g. during code development or test.

 Test scripts presented in this IG are all based on the [FHIR TestScript resource](https://www.hl7.org/fhir/testscript.html).
-TouchStone and an application programming interface (API), e.g. Postman, or the system under test (SUT), are used to execute the testscripts.
+TouchStone and an application programming interface (API), e.g. Postman, or the system under test (SUT), are used to execute the test scripts.

 ### Before getting started